bitsofcotton/p2/README.md

 2025/06/06 exclude p0maxRank(idFeeder(3)) prediction from p2qt into p0.
 2025/06/06 add p2qt argv causes ok result for us test stream on our machine. update readme.
 2025/06/07 update readme. change reasonable implementation p2qt.cc and around them. elim p2.cc and concerns, it's not used deeply in any of the predictors.
+2025/06/07 revert, Q command result sign doesn't depend on the place sign, so fixed.